No-Go Theorem for Singularity Resolution: Introduction

 The implications of our result are broad and model-independent.
-For asymptotic safety, our theorem implies that renormalization-group-improved black hole spacetimes \cite{Bonanno:2000ep,Bonanno:2023rzk} cannot be rendered truly regular without modifying the polynomial structure of the gravitational action.
-For noncommutative geometry, the same conclusion applies.
-For regular black hole model-building, our result provides a no-go criterion that bypasses case-by-case analysis: any proposed regular black hole sourced by an effective QG density within an analytic theory must, upon closer inspection, harbor either a scalar singularity or geodesic incompleteness.
+For asymptotic-safety-inspired effective-source models formulated in the spatially flat Oppenheimer-Snyder sector with minimal matter-geometry coupling, our theorem implies that the collapse cannot be rendered genuinely regular without either a vanishing effective density at the endpoint or a modification of the analytic gravitational response~\cite{Bonanno:2000ep,Bonanno:2023rzk}.
+For the noncommutative geometry theory, the same conclusion applies.
+For the regular black hole model-building, our result provides a no-go criterion that bypasses the case-by-case analysis: any regular black hole, if sourced by an effective QG density within an analytic theory, must harbor either a scalar singularity or geodesic incompleteness.
 The theorem thus transforms singularity resolution from a model-dependent question into a matter of algebraic structure.

-In this Letter, leveraging $f(\mathbb{Q})$'s advantages for collapse analysis, we establish a purely intrinsic $f(\mathbb{Q})$-based framework, including regularity criteria and junction conditions grounded in non-metricity.
-These recover GR results when $f(\mathbb{Q}) \to \mathbb{Q}$.
-Using this, we discuss QG contributions via $\epsilon_\text{eff}$ to dust collapse, encompassing most QG theories.
-We prove a No-Go theorem: in analytic theories with polynomial actions (including GR), $\epsilon_\text{eff}$ modifications alone fail to resolve singularities, leading to finite-time singularities or geodesic incompleteness in asymptotic collapse.
-Resolution requires non-analytic, non-polynomial action changes or solutions with vanishing effective energy density (as in LQG).
-We illustrate with a quadratic $f(\mathbb{Q})$ model under asymptotic safety.
+In this paper, leveraging $f(\mathbb{Q})$'s advantages for the collapse analysis, we establish a purely intrinsic $f(\mathbb{Q})$-based framework, including regularity criteria and junction conditions grounded in non-metricity.
+The regularity criteria and junction conditions recover GR results when $f(\mathbb{Q}) \to \mathbb{Q}$.
+Using this property, we discuss QG contributions via $\epsilon_\text{eff}$ to the dust collapse, encompassing most QG theories.
+We prove the No-Go theorem: $\epsilon_\text{eff}$ modifications alone fail to resolve singularities in analytic theories with analytic gravitational actions (including GR) because such theories lead to finite-time singularities or geodesic incompleteness in an asymptotic collapse.
+The resolution requires that the action changes its analytic form to non-analytic one at $\mathbb{Q}=0$, or that its solution has a vanishing effective energy density as in LQG.
+We illustrate with a quadratic $f(\mathbb{Q})$ model under the asymptotic safety.
 Via the geometrical trinity, our results extend to GR, $f(\mathbb{R})$, and $f(\mathbb{T})$.
-This suggests many QG approaches, like asymptotic safety and noncommutative geometry, cannot eliminate singularities without fundamental ultraviolet restructuring.
+This suggests many QG approaches, like the asymptotic safety and noncommutative geometry, cannot eliminate singularities without fundamental ultraviolet restructuring.